deavid/lprfl/src/011A_comments.md

  }*/
 ```

 Voilà.
 Now we no longer have any program.
-As Rust is concerned, the file is empty.
+From Rust's perspective, the file is empty.

 But these comment types are a bit trickier.
 They cannot be nested.
 If you try to add a block comment on something that already contains a comment block inside, Rust will get confused.